The Angel Oak Tree In Charleston S.C. A Legendary Link To The Past

 Despite having lived for centuries and surviving a number of natural disasters, the Angel Oak Tree’s biggest threat in recent times has been by development.

 Luckily two groups stepped in to stop the proposal which would have encroached on the tree’s root system.

-Visit The Oak Angel Tree
+When To Visit The Oak Angel Tree Charleston

 The Angel Oak Tree Park is owned by the City of Charleston, and includes walking trails, as well as historical, cultural, and environmental information.

 There is a gift shop on site that provides information and retail merchandise including Lowcountry specialty items, such as memorabilia and keepsakes.